zcash-community/zcash-full-node-wallet/README.md

 2. Building from source code

-   As a start you need to clone the zencash-swing-wallet-ui Git repository:
+   As a start you need to clone the zclassic-full-node-wallet Git repository:
    ```
    user@ubuntu:~/build-dir$ git clone https://github.com/z-classic/zclassic-full-node-wallet.git
    ```
    Change the current directory:
    ```
-   user@ubuntu:~/build-dir$ cd zencash-swing-wallet-ui/
+   user@ubuntu:~/build-dir$ cd zclassic-full-node-wallet/
    ```
    Issue the build command:
    ```